 2.4 Antimicrobial Assay

 Selvamohan and Sandhya (2010) and Ameh et al. (2012) described the agar diffusion method for evaluating the antimicrobial activity of the formulated cream samples and the standard reference.
-The prepared agar media was spread into sterilised Petri dishes and cultures serially diluted to 1×10⁶ CFU/ml were used for microbial inoculation.
+The prepared agar media was spread into sterilised Petri dishes, and cultures serially diluted to 1×10⁶ CFU/ml were used for microbial inoculation.
 Using a micropipette or syringe, aliquots of each formulated cream sample and the standard reference (0.80 g) were added to wells bored in the agar plates after they had been dissolved in 50% DMSO.
-For 48 hours, the plates containing bacterial strains were incubated at 37 °C, and for 96 hours, the plates containing fungal strains were incubated at 37 °C. By measuring the diameter of the zones of inhibition (in millimeters), antimicrobial activity was ascertained.
+For 48 hours, the plates containing bacterial strains were incubated at 37 °C, and for 96 hours, the plates containing fungal strains were incubated at 37 °C. By measuring the diameter of the zones of inhibition (in millimetres), antimicrobial activity was ascertained.
 Six (6) bacteria and four (4) fungi organisms were used for the antimicrobial assay.

 2.5 Antioxidant Activity